Integrated Principal Components Analysis: Selecting Penalty Parameters

 \subsection{Multi-Cycle Expectation-Conditional Maximization Algorithm}

 For concreteness, we will work with the multiplicative Frobenius penalty.
 The other penalized methods are very similar.
 We will proceed to derive the E-steps and M-steps with respect to each variable for the MCECM algorithm.
+Note here that we will estimate the column means $\mmu_k$ adaptively within the MCECM algorithm, rather than fixing them a priori.
+We find that this strategy works better in practice.

 So first, in order to compute the E-steps, note that the $Q$ function is

 Thus, for the E-step with respect to $\Sig$, we use linearity of the expectation and trace operators to obtain

 Using the notation and proof of Proposition 3 in \citet{allen2010transposable}, the conditional expectation reduces to